Paying for care is more affordable than you think

 The Government requires every licensed care provider to advertise maximum prices for accommodation, however these may not apply to you.
 Your Combined Assets and Income Assessment will provide the government the information to be able to categorise your situation as:

-The government pays your care and accommodation costs, leaving you to only pay the Basic Daily Care Fee.
+The government pays your care and accommodation costs, leaving you to only pay the Basic Daily Fee.

 You are asked to pay for the accommodation costs yourself, and possibly a contribution toward the cost of your care via a Means Tested Care Fee based on your financial situation.